icis-04/alx-Tetris_project/README.md

  - `def main_menu`: shows the screen and prompts one to press a button before starting the game.
 This function calls the `main` function.
 > That is all on functions, the other lines of code are quite easy to understand.

-## Sneak pic of the game beforr you check it out :zany_face: :
+## Sneak pic of the game before you check it out yourself :zany_face: :
 ![Game image](/game_pic.png)